-- 3. Promote Maritime Safety and Security Culture and Awareness - a.
+- a.
 Development of Integration of Maritime Safety and Security Module to Maritime Schools (K-12) under the Core Program on Promotion of Highly Skilled and Competitive Maritime Workforce - b.
-Enhanced Information, Education and Communication (IEC) Campaign on maritime accidents/incidents in collaboration with Overriding Program 3.
+Enhanced Information, Education and Communication (IEC) Campaign

 - 1. Enhancement of IEC on Maritime Safety and Security - 4.
 Strengthen Research and Development - a.
-Development of e-learning for the Training on Maritime Safety and Security in collaboration with Core Program 4 and Overriding Program 3. - b.
-Development of an Integrated Database System of Philippine Merchant Ships and Fishing Fleets.
-This includes all aspects of safety and security and database
+Development of e-learning for the Training on Maritime Safety and Security in collaboration with Core Program 4 and Overriding Program 3.

-- 1. Development of Integrated Database System of Philippine Merchant Fleet. this forms part of the Development of Maritime Safety and Security Portal, which refers to a web-based application system that will automate processes and improve data capturing; application processing; production; and issuance of the different certificates/licenses/approval covering Philippine merchant fleet. - 2.
+- 1. Development of Integrated Database System of Philippine Merchant Fleet.
+This project forms part of the Development of Maritime Safety and Security Portal, which refers to a web-based application system that will automate processes and improve data capturing; application processing; production; and issuance of the different certificates/licenses/approval covering Philippine merchant fleet. - 2.
 Development of Integrated Database System for Fishing Vessels (IDSFV).
-A web-based application system that will automate processes and improve data capturing, application processing, production, and issuance of different certificates/licenses/approval for fishing vessels, monitoring and verification.
+This is a web-based application system that will automate processes and improve data capturing, application processing, production, and issuance of different certificates/licenses/approval for fishing vessels, monitoring and verification.
 In view of this, the Municipal Fishing Vessel Registration System or MFVRS was conceptualized to strengthen safety standards of Philippine-registered fishing vessels and the establishment of a SMIDTKC.